There are two general paths to getting foreign patents. The best

 Path 2 has a number of variations.
 One that is frequently selected is

-examination in a designated country's patent office.
-Another variation is
+in a designated country's patent office.
+Another variation is to carry

-to carry the case through a preliminary PCT examination before moving on to the
+the case through a preliminary PCT examination before moving on to the EPO or a

 Why take this route?